Windfisch/taler-podman/README.md

   keys rather than only providing them with a signing/decryption oracle.

 Additionally, this setup never renews coins.
 Coins expire in 2024.

+Setup is racy and races are mitigated using sleep.
+This is as reliable as it sounds.